AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 {sample}Maps\_Move\_and\_Zoom\_03{sample}

-### Clipbpard Text
+### Clipboard Text

-It's possible to put information about the points directly in computer clipboard by selecting a region or a couple of them and using Copy & Paste hotkeys.
-The text with information that you get from the point can be adjusted by using the {api:anychart.core.utils.MapInteractivity#copyFormatter}copyFormatter(){api} method.
+It is possible to put information about the points directly in computer clipboard by selecting a region or a several and using Copy & Paste hotkeys.
+The text with information that you get from the point can be adjusted using the {api:anychart.core.utils.MapInteractivity#copyFormatter}copyFormatter(){api} method.
 Look at the sample below.
 Select several points and use Copy & Paste hotkeys to get those points' data.

 ```
 currentInteractivity = map.interactivity();